 - Old Testament Abstracts & New Testament Abstracts

 - Religious & Theological Abstracts

 Introduction: The Problem with Scripture Citation Searching

-You’re writing a sermon, researching for an exegetical paper, or preparing a Bible study, and you want to find articles that talk about the Scripture passage that you’re working on.
+You’re writing a sermon, researching for an exegetical paper, or preparing a Bible study, and you want to find articles that discuss the Scripture passage that you’re working on.
 It’s a common task, and it should be easy.
 Unfortunately, as you may have already discovered, it’s not as simple and straight-forward as one would hope.
 This tutorial will walk you through the Scripture citation search functions of the major Biblical studies databases and help you work around the quirks of each one.

 First, let’s define the problems.

 - Technological Limitations.
 Computers don’t naturally understand the notation we use for ranges.
 For example, consider the citation Ephesians 5:1–10.
-The human mind instantly recognizes that the dash character indicates a range, and that it would be appropriate to consider articles on just verse 5 or even on verses 1 through 11.
-The computer interprets the dash as just another character to search for, and so it will only display articles whose indexing literally matches exactly what the searcher entered into the search box.
+The human mind instantly recognizes that the dash character indicates a range, and that it would be appropriate to consider articles on just verse 5, or even on verses 1 through 11.
+The computer interprets the dash as just another character to search for, and so it will only display articles whose indexing literally matches exactly what the searcher enters into the search box.

 Ephesians 5:1-10 ← search phrase